top of page

 and to gently explore what still supports you now.

-A gentle note: This piece is for self-reflection — not diagnosing, blaming, or labelling yourself or anyone else.
+A gentle note: This piece is for self-reflection — not for blame.

-Take what feels grounding, and leave what doesn’t fit your story.
+Take what feels grounding, and leave what doesn’t fit your experience.

 Hands gently holding a paper cut-out family, symbolising inherited family patterns and the choice of what to carry forward.

-🗒️ How Emotional Patterns Form When Capacity Is Stretched
+🗒️ How Emotional Patterns Form When Too Much Is Asked of Us

 When life feels full or fast, we don’t only adapt individually — we adapt in relationship with everything around us.